Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous reviewers and the action editor, André F. T. Martins, for their valuable suggestions.
 This research is supported by the National Artificial Intelligence Research Resource (NAIRR) Pilot and the Anvil supercomputer supported by the National Science Foundation (award NSF-OAC 2005632) at Purdue University, as well as NVIDIA resources provided through NAIRR.